Hearsay in English law: Statutory definition

 The Criminal Justice Act 2003 defines hearsay as statements "not made in oral evidence in the proceedings" being used "as evidence of any matter stated".
+If the statements are being used for purposes other than serving "as evidence of any matter stated", they are not covered by the definition of hearsay in the 2003 Act.
+It also does not cover statements that are not representations of a fact or opinion.

 General rule

-The general rule clearly states that a hearsay will not be used in court proceedings as it is not generally admissible.
+The general rule clearly states that hearsay will not be used in court proceedings as it is not generally admissible.

 Statutory exceptions

 Unavailable witnesses

 A witness's testimony may be read in court if the witness is unavailable to attend.

 To be admissible, the evidence must be otherwise admissible, and the maker of the statement identified to the court's satisfaction.
 Additionally, the absent person making the original statement must fall within one of following categories: